-- Development is non-linear and practitioners advance at different rates across different competency areas. - Experiential learning proves crucial to professional development. - Mentorship matters significantly, as guided practice accelerates competency development. - Technical skills form a foundation of competency but do not ensure success in today's foresight practice
+- Development is non-linear and practitioners advance at different rates across different areas of practice. - Experiential learning proves crucial to professional development. - Mentorship matters significantly, as guided practice accelerates development. - Technical skills form a foundation of competency but do not ensure success in today's foresight practice